betaflight/betaflight/README.md

 Cleanflight Configurator
 ========================

-Cleanflight Configurator is a crossplatform configuration tool for [Cleanflight](http://cleanflight.com/) flight control system.
+Cleanflight Configurator is a crossplatform configuration tool for the [Cleanflight](http://cleanflight.com/) flight control system.

 It runs as an app within Google Chrome and allows you to configure the Cleanflight software running on any [supported Cleanflight target](https://github.com/cleanflight/cleanflight/blob/master/docs/Boards.md).